edgewood/webfaction-flask0.10-boilerplate/README.md

 - ``ENV_USER`` - your Webfaction username.
 - ``ENV_PASS`` - your Webfaction password.
 Webfaction doesn't offer an API access token, so your password is required for the automated server setup.
+  If you're uncomfortable writing this in, set to None and you'll be prompted for your password when it's needed.
 - ``PROJECT_NAME`` - the name for this project.
 - ``APP_DOMAIN`` - which of your domains to deploy the app on.
 - ``APP_URL`` - the URL path to deploy the app on.  '/' for the root of the